 (c) If the person decides to exercise the right granted to him under the provisions of paragraph (b) of this subsection, he shall notify the Minister in writing of his decision within 90 days of the receipt by him of the notice referred to in that paragraph.

-[Section 55A inserted by No. 66 of 1954 s.
+[Section 55A inserted: No. 66 of 1954 s.
 14.]

 56. Applications